andytwoods/trumpet_notes/README.md

 ## How to contribute?
 All contributions are appreciated!
 To contribute, simply create a new branch with your contribution and raise a PR!
-You can ping @andywoods should any issues arize!
+You can ping @andytwoods should any issues arize!

 ## Features in the pipeline
 - Spectrum analyser so the trumpet player can play a note and we can check whether it is correct.